rancher/docs/content/rancher/v2.x/en/tools/logging/kafka/_index.md

     1. **Optional:** Use the **Add Field** button to add custom log fields to your logging configuration.
 These fields are key value pairs (such as `foo=bar`) that you can use to filter the logs from another system.

     1. Enter a **Flush Interval**.
-This value determines how often [Fluentd](https://www.fluentd.org/) flushes event data to the logging server.
+This value determines how often [Fluentd](https://www.fluentd.org/) flushes logs to the logging server.
 Intervals are measured in seconds.

 1. Click **Save**.